LunaDeerMC/.github/profile/README.md

-# FurnitureCore
+# LunaDeerMC

+To the Moon!
+To the Dream!
+To the Future!

+**AWESOME:**

+- [Dominion](https://github.com/LunaDeerMC/Dominion): New generation territory anti-grief plugin developed specifically for high-versions minecraft server.
-FurnitureCore is a project aims to adding custom furniture models to your Minecraft Paper server.
+- [FurnitureCore](https://github.com/LunaDeerMC/FurnitureCore): Adding custom furniture models to your Minecraft Paper server.

-**Components:**
-- [FurnitureCore](https://github.com/FurnitureCore/FurnitureCore): Srever plugin to load, manage and interactive with furniture.
-- [FurnitureMarket](https://github.com/FurnitureCore/FurnitureMarket): Website host models can be used by FurnitureCore plugin.
-- [FurnitureBench](https://github.com/FurnitureCore/FurnitureBench): Blockbench plugin to build & export FurnitureCore compatible models.